OpenNebula/addon-storpool/README.md

 ### Configuring the System Datastore

-addon-storpool is doing its best to support transfer manager (TM_MAD) backend of type _shared_, _ssh_, or _storpool_ (*recommended*) for the SYSTEM datastore.
+addon-storpool driver is doing its best to support transfer manager (TM_MAD) backend of type _shared_, _ssh_, or _storpool_ (*recommended*) for the SYSTEM datastore.
 When only StorPool Storage is used the SYSTEM datastore will hold only symbolic links to the StorPool block devices, so it will not take much space.
 See more details on the [Open Cloud Storage Setup](https://docs.opennebula.io/6.0/open_cluster_deployment/storage_setup/).

 * By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
 But the default behavior for SYSTEM datastores is to use `ssh`.
 If a SYSTEM datastore is on shared filesystem then *SP_SYSTEM=shared* should be set in the datastore configuration